Columbus Criminal Defense Attorneys Safeguard Clients’ Rights

 Indiana firm represents individuals in felony, misdemeanor and traffic cases

 Getting arrested threatens your freedom, your finances and maybe even your relationships with family members.
 No matter what type of charge you or a loved one faces, this is not a time to be embarrassed or to hesitate about asserting your fundamental rights.
-From our Columbus office, Thomasson, Thomasson, Long & Guthrie, P.C. delivers strong defense representation for Indiana clients.
+From our Columbus office, Thomasson, Guthrie, Schuh-Ogle & Happel, P.C. delivers strong defense representation for Indiana clients.
 We have extensive experience securing dismissals, acquittals and sentence reductions for the people we serve and also assist with sealing and expungement actions when clients seek to remove negative references from their record.
 Whatever your legal challenge entails, we will fight for your rights in the criminal justice system as we pursue the best possible outcome in your case.

 Skillful litigators outline common crimes we defend against